cdavidson825/TextAnalyzer/docs/notes.md

 ## Executive Summary:
 * Dropwizard, developed by Yammer/CodaHale, pulls together stable, mature Java libraries into a simple, light-weight (web-enabled) package.
 * Dropwizard has out-of-the-box support for sophisticated configuration, application metrics, logging, operational tools, allowing you to ship a production-quality web service quickly.
 * Drowizard applications are typically deployed as single (uber) JARs (using Maven Shade) allowing for trivial/consistent deployment across all environments.
-Enviornment specific info is stored in config files provided at runtime.
+Environment specific info is stored in config files provided at runtime.

 ## Libraries included w/ Dropwizard:
 * Jetty as the embedded web server